lothronx/cm2005-trade-visualization/report.md

 For task 2, my goal is to visualize the previously computed trading data in a candlestick chart.
 To do so, I added a new public method `printCandlestickChart` to the `Candlesticks` class.

-Considering that text is displayed row by row in the console, we can break down a candlestick chart into three sections: the header at the top, the main plot (featuring y-axis labels on the left and the candlesticks on the right), and the x-axis labels situated at the bottom.
+Considering that text is displayed row by row in the console, we can break down a candlestick chart into three sections: the header at the top, the main plot (featuring y-axis labels on the left and the candlesticks on the right), and the x-axis labels at the bottom.

 ### 2.1 Print the header row

 Since the header row will be needed again for task 3, it's better to divide it into a separate private helper function called `drawHeaderRow` and call it within the `printCandlestickChart` function.
-To distinguish the header rows between task 2 and task 3, I also included the y axis variable name as a parameter in the `drawHeaderRow` function and print it above the y-axis on the header row.
+To distinguish the header rows between task 2 and task 3, I also included the y axis variable name as a parameter in the `drawHeaderRow` function and have it printed above the y-axis.

 ### 2.2 Print the main body